 - In addition to this, we have two rooms within the SRP for our children to learn in, which are used for: interventions, group work and speech and language therapy, amongst other activities

-- Many of our children have radio aids, to support them with their speaking and listening
+- All of our children have radio aids, to support them with their speaking and listening

 - The provision of a wide range of technical aids.

 The SRP for hearing impaired pupils was opened in September 1980.
 We have 2 large classrooms, that are divided into areas for teaching small groups and 1-1 speech and language therapy sessions.
-Teachers of the Deaf, Nursery Nurses and Learning Support Assistants are on hand to support the hearing impaired pupils.
+Teachers of the Deaf, Nursery Nurses and Learning Support Assistants are on hand to support our pupils.

 We are an aural / oral provision and we aim to provide specialist teaching, support and resources for hearing impaired pupils from age 4 to 11, additional to that available in the mainstream school.
 Our objective is to enable the pupils to access the curriculum, to communicate effectively and to realise their potential and achieve maximum independence.